panda-re/panda/docs/ppp.md

 functions have been registered, and a pair of functions that can be used from outside Plugin A to register callbacks.

+5. In the same file you edited in 3, in the `extern "C" {` portion near the top of the file, add `PPP_PROT_REG_CB(foo);`.
+For more information on this, see `panda_plugin_plugin.h`.

-5. Remember to `#include "panda_plugin_plugin.h"` at the top of the edited source file.
+6. Remember to `#include "panda_plugin_plugin.h"` at the top of the edited source file.

-In order to register a callback with Plugin A that is defined in Plugin B, all you need to do is use the `PPP_REG_CB` macro in Plugin B's init_plugin function.
+In order to register a callback with Plugin A that is defined in Plugin B, all you need to do is use the `PPP_REG_CB` macro in Plugin B's init_plugin function and include Plugin A's .h file where the type for the callback is defined (see #2).
 This macro takes three arguments.
 The first is the name of plugin A (as in, its name in the Makefile).
 The second is the callback name.
 The third is the function in B that is to be registered with A.

 A good example of how all this fits together can be seen in the interaction between the `stringsearch` and `tstringsearch` plugins.